2 dead, 12 injured after mass shooting at house party near Bridgeton, New Jersey

 "I'm just worried for our friends, our family, our employees.
 Over the coming days we're going to have a lot of pieces to put back together," she said.

-"If you're going to a party why do you need to take a gun?" said Keene.
-"If you're there to have a good time why do you need a gun with you?
+"If you're going to a party, why do you need to take a gun?" asked Keene.
+"If you're there to have a good time ,why do you need a gun with you?
 That means you're expecting trouble to me."

 Fuqua said it will take the efforts of the entire community to help.